TimonPost/quinn/docs/book/src/quinn/certificate.md

 ## Insecure Connection

 A certificate is not practical for cases such as: peer-to-peer, trust-on-first-use, deliberately insecure applications, or when the servers are not identified by the domain name.
 Custom certificate validation logic can be implemented when the `dangerous_configuration` function of [rustls][rust-ls] is enabled.
-Once done, the certificate verifier can manually override in the `quinn::ClientConfig`.
+Once done, the certificate verifier can be manually overwritten in the [ClientConfig][ClientConfig].

 Start with adding a [rustls][rust-ls] dependency with the `dangerous_configuration` feature flag to your toml file.